REQUEST FOR PRESENTATIONS: 2018 ENVIRONMENTAL GATHERING

 Would you like to share your idea for Alberta’s future at the 2018 Environmental Gathering?
 Do you have a proposed solution for making these future ideas happen now?
 Have a burning question or challenge for Alberta’s environmental future that needs to be discussed?
 We are looking for presentations and ideas to complete our Gathering Program that will help facilitate a new kind of environmental action in Alberta.

 The format of the 2018 Gathering will look different than previous years.
 There will be less traditional speaking spaces (such as panels), and more time spent on idea cultivation, effective collaboration, and re-imagination.
 Now is the time to roll up our sleeves and get to work creating a just, prosperous and sustainable future that includes all people.

 - – Please submit proposed presentations using the Presentation Proposal Form by November 30th, 2018 to Amy Spark at [email protected].

 - – Submit up to two proposals

 - – Presenters on Friday or Saturday can attend the entire day of their session free of charge.
 If you want to attend the entire Gathering, you must pay the cost of a one-day ticket ($125).

 - – Alberta Ecotrust reserves the right to cancel a session

 BIG IDEAS FOR ALBERTA’S ENVIRONMENTAL FUTURE: PECHAKUCHA-STYLE PRESENTATIONS (PLENARY)

 Following our opening Keynote, the first section of the Gathering will feature organizations or individuals with inspiring ideas for Alberta’s future.
-These are forward-thinking and inspiration ideas will get delegates out of traditional modes of thought.
+These forward-thinking and inspirational ideas will get delegates out of traditional modes of thought.
 These presentations are solutions-focused rather than problems-focused, with a clear emphasis on paving a path for Alberta’s future.